sagar-deriv/flutter_git_demo/GIT_RULES.md

 Lets say the changes is about implementing a new feature which is about new social login mechanism in `deriv_auth` package.

 ```
-feat(deriv_auth): add ability to sign in with google
+feat(deriv_auth): add UI for sign in page

-- create UI for login pages
+- create reusable text field using global app theme
-- add state functionality
+- add bloc for sign in logic implementation
 - add google services for authentication
 ```